-Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-For Preventive Dental Services See Medicaid Benefit Chart We cover: Comprehensive Dental Services.
-Comprehensive Dental Services There is no coinsurance or copayment for Medicare covered Comprehensive Dental services.
-Medicare will only pay for selected Comprehensive Dental Services that you receive while in a hospital.
-Medicare will also pay for hospital stays if you need to have an emergency or complicated dental procedure.
+Services that are covered for you What you must pay when you get these services Dental services (continued) Medicare will only pay for certain Dental Services that you get when you're in a hospital.
+Medicare can pay for inpatient hospital care if you need to have an emergency or complicated dental procedure.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you pay \$0.